 When the Judoka is in Ne-waza, they are not permitted to push the contestant directly backwards.

 (This action is forbidden because of risks to the lower back, knees and ankles.
 A Judoka who carries out such an action needs to be cautioned.
-Some NL Judoka may have spasms or fixations of the legs, increasing the risks of injuries.
+Some AdaptiveJudoka may have spasms or fixations of the legs, increasing the risks of injuries.
 At all times the coach/carer will be directly by the side of the mat and be able to advise).

 In addition to the IJF prohibited acts, the following techniques are not permitted in: